Cabinet Minister for Enterprise, Connectivity and Energy

-The Cabinet Secretary for Economy, Energy and Planning (Ysgrifennydd y Cabinet dros yr Economi, Ynni a Chynllunio) is a member of the Cabinet in the Welsh Government.
-The current officeholder is Rebecca Evans since September 2024.
+The Cabinet Minister for Enterprise, Connectivity and Energy is a member of the Cabinet in the Welsh Government.
+The current officeholder is Adam Price since May 2026.

 The position was titled Minister for the Economy and Transport from 2007 to 2011.
 The Minister had responsibility for the Department for the Economy and Transport, which combined two devolved functions of the Welsh Government: Business and Economy, and Transport.
 The department was created in June 2007, as successor to the Department for Enterprise Innovation and Networks, following the National Assembly for Wales elections in May 2007.

 Deputy First Minister Ieuan Wyn Jones AM was appointed to the post in July 2007, succeeding Dr Brian Gibbons AM, who had been Minister since the previous month, and held the position until 13 May 2011.
 The role was renamed Minister for Business, Enterprise, Technology and Science during Edwina Hart's tenure in office from 2011 to 2016.
 The post adopted the previous title of Economy Minister under Hart's successor, Ken Skates.